 • Determining a process / approach for changes and updates to standards, materials, etc. Good governance practices apply to the CCE itself, too!

 A CCE could be a relatively informal community of practice, driven by volunteers, with an emphasis on connecting and collaborating.
 Or at the other end of the spectrum, it could be a formal business unit with its own dedicated team and resources, cross cutting across functions (such as marketing, support, product, and customer success).
-The size and maturity of your organization will largely direct the approach you start with.
+Often, we help organizations move from an informal approach to a more formal approach.

-Consider what kinds of playbooks your CCE will need.
-These could cover everything from producing and maintaining content in various contexts to standards and guidelines; experimenting and evaluation through to content delivery, automation, and personalization.
+Documentation can come in many different forms.
+One form of documentation we find effective is a playbook.
+A playbook brings standards to life by making them actionable, covering the relevant who, what, when, why, and how.
+Chances are your organization will need several playbooks.
+Your playbooks could cover everything from producing and maintaining content in various contexts to standards and guidelines; experimenting and evaluation through to content delivery, automation, and personalization.

 Related: What Is a Content Playbook?